ISNorlaks/odin-recipes/README.md

-I have finished the small project of making a recipes website, in this project i put to test my newly acquired html and git skills.
+I have finished the html part of making a recipes website, in this project i put to test my newly acquired html and git skills.

  - I had to memorize most elements i read about in The Odin Project up until now.